diegogalanti/Minishell/README.md

     minishell: test.txt: Permission denied

 -> same output, different exit status: bash (1), minishell (13) -> does that play a role?

+#### 4 (please look into this one, Diego)

+    command                         exit status
+    ls | >testfile                  1

+In bash the exit status is 0.
+Moreover, in minishell "testfile" contains an empty line.
+I tried to find the error and found out that command->cmd contains "ECHO" before it is assigned.
+But I could not find out, why.
+Could you please look into it, Diego?

 ## FAILED TESTS